 A Self-Organized Learning Experience.

 In the SOLE method, teachers guide students as they discover lessons and concepts for themselves.
 In doing so, they prepare students to conduct their own research and encourage students to take ownership of their learning.
 If you have any questions, we are eager to help.
 Spend a day or spend a week exploring space.
 The amount of classroom time is up to you!
 Click the link on the bottom of the page to learn more about how to conduct a SOLE.

 Social Media Contest

 Share your SOLE!
 Post a photo of your class’s STEM SOLE using #STEMsole on Facebook, Twitter, or Instagram for a chance to win our contest.
 All entries must be submitted between November 18 and 5pm on November 22.
 Prizes include:

 Each account that posts using #STEMsole will receive one entry.
-Multiple posts from the same account will not result in multiple entries.
+Posts must be substantive and contain ideas or images relating to the learning experience.
 While we are excited to see classrooms far and wide participating in this event, entries are limited to educators in the United States.

 Share this Post